 Hawaiian Alphabet

-Together with English, Hawaiian is an official languages of the state.
-Two important parts of the Hawaiian language unbeknownst to many visitors are the ‘okina (which represents a glottal stop – a consonant) and the kahakō (a macron used to indicate long vowels).
+Together with English, Hawaiian is an official language of the state.
+Two parts of written Hawaiian are easy to miss: the ʻokina (which represents a glottal stop, a consonant) and the kahakō (a macron used to indicate long vowels).

-Despite this limited amount of letters, Hawaiian know some proper tongue-twisters, such as the state fish called “humuhumunukunukuāpuaʻa” or the lauwiliwilinukunukuʻoiʻoi.
+Despite this limited amount of letters, Hawaiian has some proper tongue-twisters, such as the state fish called “humuhumunukunukuāpuaʻa” or the lauwiliwilinukunukuʻoiʻoi.

-Good to know: The ‘okina and the kahakō distinguish many words, and without this orthography, word definitions change.
-For example: ono (a fish) is different from ‘ono (delicious), and kau (to place) is different from kāu (your).
+Good to know: The ʻokina and the kahakō distinguish many words, and without this orthography, word definitions change.
+For example: ono (a fish) is different from ʻono (tasty), and kau (to place) is different from kāu (your).

 Humuhumunukunukuāpuaʻa